 - notching or clipping the edges off

 For the most part, chips are similar from Casino to Casino.
 However, certain things like weight differ from one Casino to the next.
 All casino chips do not weigh the same.
-Instead, they vary in weight, starting at 8.5 grams to 10.6 grams.
+Instead, they vary in weight from 8.5 grams to 10.6 grams.
 Usually, a dealer can tell a different weight from the house chips, in addition to color and design.

 6) What Do The Different Chip Colors Mean?
 Ultimate Guide to Casino Chips.